uschatto/SE-Final-Project/DEPLOY.md

 # DEPLOY

+Our Bot is deployed on AWS EC2 instance and is up and running.

+## DEPLOYMENT SCRIPTS
+The [yaml playbook](https://github.ncsu.edu/csc510-fall2019/CSC510-8/blob/master/Milestone4/INITIAL_CONFIGURATION.yml) is used to fully provision and configure a remote environment for our bot.
+The playbook will do the following tasks :
+- Install nodejs
+- Install forever
+- Install mySQL and setup the database
+- Install npm packages
+- Set Environment variables for API keys,gmail passwords,database credentials,threshold value,workspace URL
+- Start the bot with forever

 ## INSTRUCTIONS FOR ACCEPTANCE TESTING
 We have deployed our SecBot in the following Slack [channel](https://thencsu.slack.com).
 The users and their credentials that can be used to login to the channel are given below,